+Mr. Franck, you have covered quite a range of subjects here.
+I would just like to ask whether you have ever been engaged in the production of petroleum?

 Mr. FRANCK.

 I have not.

-Mr. UTT.
+MR. UTT.

 Have you ever been engaged in the production of lemons?

 Mr. FRANCK.

 I have not.

-Mr. UTT.
+MR. UTT.

 Have you ever been engaged in the production of cotton?

 Mr. FRANCK.

 I have not.

-Mr. UTT.
+MR. UTT.

 Have you ever been engaged in the production of lead and zinc?

 Mr. FRANCK.

 I have not.

-Mr. UTT.
+MR. UTT.

 Well, we have had before us a solid stream of producers of these items, and they are all in trouble and they are all asking for help.
 It just seems that if we do not give them some type of protection, that we are going to destroy the American economy, and I think that your treatise on theory is beautiful, but I must say that I do not think it is practical.

-Somebody should remind Congressman Utt that nothing can be correct in theory but wrong in practice (a theory that does not square with practice must have a flaw in it, in which case the objector need only point out the flaw) and that few things are so practical as a correct theory.
+Somebody should remind Congressman Utt that nothing can be correct in theory but wrong in practice (a theory that does not square with practice must have a flaw in it,

+in which case the objector need only point out the flaw) and that few things are so practical as a correct theory.

 Arguments on behalf of industries damaged by foreign competition could apply no more illogically on behalf of industries damaged by technological progress.
-Henry George once asked: "Economically, what difference is there between restricting the importation of iron to benefit iron producers and restricting sanitary improvements to benefit undertakers?"15 Why shouldn't the automobile industry have been suppressed to protect the buggy makers, whip makers, and horse breeders, not to mention the railroads?
+Henry George once asked: "Economically, what difference is there between restricting the importation of iron to benefit iron producers and restricting sanitary improvements to benefit undertakers?"
+15 Why shouldn't the automobile industry have been suppressed to protect the buggy makers, whip makers, and horse breeders, not to mention the railroads?
 Why shouldn't we have suppressed movies, radio, and television to protect the vaudeville actors?
 Why shouldn't we have suppressed petroleum, natural gas, and hydroelectricity to protect coal miners and mine owners?
 Technological progress and international specialization through Free Trade are on a par: both are means to improve the standard of living that can be won from a country's labor and resources.

-In detailing the woes of particular industries, Protectionists tacitly claim that adjustment to change is undesirable, and that Protection or Free Trade, p.
-105.

-an industry, once established, has a right to thrive indefinitely, regardless of efficiency or changing conditions.
+In detailing the woes of particular industries, Protectionists tacitly claim that adjustment to change is undesirable, and that an industry, once established, has a right to thrive indefinitely, regardless of efficiency or changing conditions.
 Protectionists forget that business deaths, as well as business births, are essential in a progressive economy.
 Protectionists show by their complaints that they do not understand a free economy and that they are economic planners at heart.
 One of the worst things about having adopted Protectionism in the first place is that the government has a bear by the tail.
 Every move toward a freer market touches off the clamor of vested interests.
 We may be thankful indeed that adjustments to technological progress never became political issues to the same extent as adjustments to international trade.